RESPONSIBLE INNOVATION & ECO-DESIGN

 Making science accessible from a young age

 Popularizing science from a young age is essential to stimulating curiosity and developing critical thinking.
-Carl Sagan, a renowned scientist, emphasized the role of wonder: "Science is more than just a body of knowledge; it is a way of thinking."
+Carl Sagan, the renowned scientist, emphasized the role of wonder: "Science is more than just a body of knowledge; it is a way of thinking."
 Early science communication thus prepares tomorrow's citizens to understand technological and environmental challenges, while reducing inequalities in access to scientific culture.
 It also fosters vocations and inspires future scientific careers, contributing to a more informed and responsible society.

 Universities, Engineering Schools, Research Laboratories.